Blog Post

 1. Add the image you want to display to the public directory.
 You can use our demo image as an example.

-2. Add the following code to your pages/index.js file:
+2. If you chose TypeScript during the setup of your project, add the following code to your app/page.tsx file:

 useEffect(() => {